The 6 Best Books about Hawaii: Get Inspired through Reading before Visiting in Person

 Book set in Hawaii by Sara Ackerman

 Radar Girls indeed takes you back that far, to the time of World War II and the attack on Pearl Harbor.
-The main heroin, Daisy Wilder, encounters the war on a Hawaiian beach, a short walk away from her family house.
-Fond of horses and more comfortable with the animals than people, this Hawaiian soon finds herself in a city, far away from her little paradise, working as a radar girl.
+The main heroine, Daisy Wilder, encounters the war on a Hawaiian beach, a short walk away from her family house.
+Fond of horses and more comfortable with animals than people, this Hawaiian soon finds herself in a city, far away from her little paradise, working as a radar girl.

 2. Island of Sweet Pies and Soldiers